jasongilman/proto-repl/README.md

 #### Sending a Selection

-An arbitrary set of selected Clojure code can be sent to the REPL by selecting the code and using the key binding `ctrl-, s` (Press ctrl and comma together, release, then press s).
+An arbitrary set of selected Clojure code can be sent to the REPL by selecting the code and using the key binding `ctrl-alt-, s` (Press ctrl and comma together, release, then press s).
 This allows sending multiple blocks of code at once.

 ### Autocompletion